PDC-support/benchmarks-procurement/benchmarks/Nek5000/README.md

 entire machine).  **One job for Nek5000 is considered to be the last 20 steps of the simulation**.
-To calculate the number of jobs per day the strong-scaling formula should be used:
+To calculate the number of jobs per day the strong-scaling formula must be used:
 `n_{jobs} = t_{day} / t`
 where:
 - t_{day} = time in a day (86400 s)
 - t = average time to run one job (last 20 timesteps) for this benchmark
 - n_{jobs} = number of jobs that can be run in one day for this benchmark

-`n_{jobs}` should be entered into the benchmark matrix spreadsheet.
+`n_{jobs}` must be entered into the benchmark matrix spreadsheet.

-Information on which compiler was used (vendor and version number) should also be provided as additional information in the benchmark report, together with the modified makenek and makenek.inc scripts used.
+Information on which compiler was used (vendor and version number) must also be provided as additional information in the benchmark report, together with the modified makenek and makenek.inc scripts used.

 ## Contact